The Definitive Guide to Probate Attorneys in Fort Worth Texas

 Property held in joint tenancy with right of survivorship automatically transfers to the surviving owner.
 Life insurance policies and retirement accounts (like 401(k)s and IRAs) with designated beneficiaries go directly to those named individuals.
 Bank accounts with payable-on-death designations and assets held in living trusts also avoid probate entirely.

-As one relieved client told us: “Keith and his team were fantastic.
+As one relieved client told us: “Stacy and her team were fantastic.
 We had heard horror stories of the probate process but our experience was fast and flawless.”

 Alternatives That Save Time & Money